cesinco/Munge-Facebook-Posts/README.md

 Enter text to be munged/mangled for posting to Facebook:

 Hello World!
 This is an attempt to munge text when posting to Facebook, specifically to mangle words that ***might*** be "misconstrued" as abusive language.
-Hlleo Wlrod!
-Tihs is an atetmpt to mnuge txet wehn positng to Focebaok, specfilcaliy to mgnale wrods taht ***mgiht*** be "msieonstrucd" as abisuve lagguane.
+Hlelo Wolrd!
+Tihs is an attepmt to mnuge txet wehn poitsng to Faceobok, spicifeaclly to mnagle wrods taht ***mhgit*** be "misocnstured" as avusibe lgnauage.
 ```

 ### A quote from one of my favorite authors and magicians, Penn Jillette